 What's the best way to start looking for whole life insurance quotes?

 Next, you'll need to think about how much insurance coverage you need.
-As a rough estimate we suggest you purchase enough life insurance to cover approximately 5x to 8x your annual salary.
-Of course if you have a young (and growing) family, many experts will suggest you consider insuring up to 15x your annual earnings.
+As a rough estimate, we suggest you purchase enough life insurance to cover approximately five to eight times your annual salary.
+Of course, if you have a young (and growing) family, many experts will suggest you consider insuring up to 15 times your annual earnings.
 Fortunately, these higher insurance coverage amounts can be met relatively cheaply with a term life policy.

 Types of whole life insurance to consider

 Once you've determine that you A) need life insurance, and B) need whole life insurance, you can begin to look at the different types of whole life.
 Your options are as follows:

 - Participating whole life

 There are a few key differences between the policy types, and we recommend you educate yourself on the specifics before getting your whole life insurance quote.

 Now that you have a better view of the life insurance landscape, it's time to start comparing whole life insurance quotes.
 The good news is, you can do the majority of your price comparison from the convenience of your home.
 We recommend using our insurance tool to help determine the top life insurers in your area.
 From there, you can request quotes (it's free!) from as many insurers as you'd like.

 You should also know that the quotes you receive online probably won't reflect the exact dollar amount you'll end up paying.
 This is the standard process on any website.
 Because so many personal figures go into your insurance calculation, you'll only receive a close estimate based on the information that you submitted online.
 You will then receive the final cost of your policy directly from the insurance company.